Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

        ![Map attributes](../../Assets/Screenshots/EDI/Operation/ExportDefBGM_C106Mapping.png "[Map Attributes]")

-8. Go through the wizard and click the [FINALIZE] button.
+8. Finalize the *Map attributes* wizard by clicking the [CONTINUE] buttons until you can click the [FINALIZE] button
    The *Exporter definition sources* view is displayed.

 9. Continue with [Specify message dates](#specify-message-dates) described below.